-The resources of TANF and SSI recipients are exempt for SNAP.
+The resources of TANF and SSI recipients are exempt.
 Do not include them in the resource total for households not meeting expanded categorical eligibility.
-A household member is considered to be a TANF or SSI recipient if approved for TANF or SSI even if the benefit:
+A household member is considered to be a TANF or SSI recipient if approved for TANF or SSI and the benefit: